dbchudasama/Mentoring_SOLID_Principles/README.md

 # Single_Responsibility_Principle
 Project for practicing Single Responsibilty from SOLID Software Engineering Principles.
-First in series of Mentoring for Vaishali and Maryam - 1st YEar CS students at UoL.
+First in series of Mentoring for Vaishali and Maryam - 1st Year CS students at UoL.

 Single responsibility is the concept of a Class doing one specific thing (responsibility) and only that and not trying to do more than it should.